 Whole School Curriculum

-A parent/carer guide can be downloaded at the bottom of this page.
+A parent and carer guide to the National Curriculum can be downloaded at the bottom of this page.
 This document highlights the major focus for each year group.

-Over all our curriculum, we aim to enhance the spiritual, moral, cultural and social development of our children, both in discrete teaching, through other subject areas and by our school’s own personality and culture, through discussions, assemblies etc.
+Throughout our curriculum, we aim to enhance the spiritual, moral, cultural and social development of our children through discrete teaching, embedding it in other subject areas and through discussions and assemblies.

 We want our children:

-- to show willingness to participate in and respond positively to artistic, sporting and cultural opportunities.
+- to show willingness to participate in and respond positively to artistic, sporting and cultural opportunities; and

 At Coombe Road we encourage our pupils to ‘make their mark’; through skills based teaching, nurturing and encouraging the development of individual styles and by widening their experience of art in the local community and wider world.